-Typical signs of heat stress caused by close proximity to the lights includes yellowing and bleaching of the plants, burnt leaf tips and curling leaves.
+Typical signs of heat stress caused by proximity to the lights include yellowing and bleaching of the plants, burnt leaf tips, and curling leaves.

-To mimic the outdoors, an oscillating fan, such as a Hurricane 16” or 18”, can be used to circulate warm air residing in and near the canopy.
-Alternatively, you can ping-pong your low cool air, with floor Wind King fans.
-As your exhaust pushes warm air out at the top of your grow, that cool air ping ponging below the canopy will be pulled up and through your canopy.
+To mimic the outdoors, an oscillating fan such as a Hurricane 16” or 18” can be used to circulate warm air residing in and near the canopy.
+Alternatively, you can ping-pong your low cool air, with Hurricane Pro 20 floor fans.
+As your exhaust pushes warm air out at the top of your grow, that cool air ping-ponging below the canopy will be pulled up and through your canopy.

 When the lights are not on, you should allow temperatures to drop to 66-70 degrees Fahrenheit, or 10 degrees less than that of “daylight” temperatures.
-These lower temperatures are more conducive for a prime flowering environment, and allow the plants to grow to their full potential in relation to size and density.
+These lower temperatures are more conducive to a prime flowering environment and allow the plants to grow to their full potential size and density.

-Depending on the type of lighting system that you choose for your grow, there are recommended distances from the plants based on the heat emitted for each lighting technology.
-You should keep your double ended HPS lights at least three feet above your plants.
+Depending on the type of lighting system that you choose for your grow, there are recommended distances from the plants based on the heat emitted by each lighting technology.
+You should keep your double-ended HPS lights at least three feet above your plants.
 Air-cooled lights can be between 18 and 24 inches above the plants.

 Your lighting system is a very useful tool when used correctly.
 Balance is key here.
 You must find the appropriate distance to give your plants the light source it needs while not allowing the light’s radiant heat to cause harm to the canopy.
 You may consider using a larger number of lower wattage bulbs if heat is an issue.
 Alternatively, you may just be able to find the sweet spot by just raising your lamps by a few inches.
 Choosing a lighting source may be restricted by the size of your grow space, and will need to be chosen and placed accordingly.